 7. Military Cut

-Blending the classic military haircut with a mid-fade, this is a polished look with vintage appeal.
+Blending the classic military haircut with a mid fade, this is a polished look with vintage appeal.
 It works for all hair types – particularly straight hair.
 The sides are buzzed short with electric clippers, while the top is left longer and cut with scissors.
 The hair is then gradually blended to create a seamless gradient between the sides and top.
-Traditionally, this haicut is styled with gel to create a retro side part; that’s ideal for men with bigger foreheads, as it draws the eye across the head, instead of down the face.
+Traditionally, this haircut is styled with gel to create a retro side part; that’s ideal for men with bigger foreheads, as it draws the eye across the head, instead of down the face.

 8. Long and Layered

 Layers are essential to this relaxed, ‘90s-inspired look.
 Having shorter layers in the front will frame your face, keeping the focus on your features – not your forehead.
 Meanwhile, the longer layers can make a short face seem longer and less top-heavy.
 This is a grungy look, so make sure your hair has a bit of texture and isn’t too sleek.

 When it comes to balancing out a big forehead, a little extra length goes a long way.
 While a mid-length fringe halves the size of your forehead, having longer hair makes your head seem wider.
 These elements both balance the proportions of your face so that your forehead won’t be as noticeable.
 This style works particularly well if your hair has a naturally wavy texture.
 Waves give the cut more movement and help to soften long or angular face.